 artist statement

-Over the span of four years, artificial intelligence has improved upon itself at a rate which has no precedent.
-For the decades that the concept of artificial intelligece has been a part of the public consciousness, its implications have been steeped in duality.
+Over the the past half-decade, artificial intelligence has improved upon itself at a rate which has no technological precedent.
+From our first conceptions of AI until now, its implications have been steeped in duality.
 It has been the ultimate goal of computer scientists, and the great nightmare for many writers and thinkers.
-Now, at its advent we find ourselves wholly unprepared for what the future may bring.
-A.I. is unregulated.
-Its only limits are the boundaries set by its own user, and it holds no moral ground besides that of its creator.
+Now, at its advent, we find ourselves wholly unprepared for what the future may bring.
+AI is limited only by its creator and at the discretion of its user.